christian-cleberg/cleberg.net/content/blog/2020-08-29-php-authentication-flow.md

 );
 ```

-However, developers creating authentication flows from scratch will need to think carefully about when to make sure a
-web page will check the user's authenticity.
+However, developers creating authentication flows from scratch will need to think carefully about when to make sure a web page will check the user's authenticity.

 In this article, we're going to look at a simple authentication flow using a MySQL database and PHP.

 ## Creating User Accounts

-The beginning to any type of user auth is to create a user account.
-This process can take many forms, but the simplest
-is to accept user input from a form (e.g. username and password) and send it over to your database.
-For example, here's
-a snippet that shows how to get username and password parameters that would come when a user submits a form to your PHP
+The beginning to any type of user authentication is to create a user account.
+This process can take many formats, but the simplest is to accept user input from a form (e.g. username and password) and send it over to your database.
+For example, here's a snippet that shows how to get username and password parameters that would come when a user submits a form to your PHP
 script.

 **Note**: Ensure that your password column is large enough to hold the hashed value (at least 60 characters or longer).